BrandanBurgess/ShopTrack/README.md

 </br>

 ## Demo
-Below is an example of creating a new store as a vendor, ordering from that store as a user and fulfilling the order from the vendor side. <br>
+Below is an example of creating a new store as a vendor, ordering from that store as a user and fulfilling the order from the vendor side.
+Users are able to order from multiple stores without placing order tracking functionality at risk. <br>
 <br>

 https://github.com/BrandanBurgess/ShopTrack/assets/133079825/f8ff9c95-fb6e-48d0-9ea7-4b6ee92138b1